 Not only does City Centre Bahrain comprises outlets for international lifestyle brands, restaurants, and cafes, it also hosts many major events and exhibitions; for example, the complex has hosted the latest edition of Bahrain Property Brokerage Expo which was held last February.

-In addition to City Centre Bahrain, the district also includes Seef Mall, Bahrain’s second largest mall located on Shaikh Khalifa bin Salman Highway.
+In addition to City Centre Bahrain, the district also includes Seef Mall, Bahrain’s second-largest mall located on Shaikh Khalifa bin Salman Highway.

 6- Hotels and Resorts:

 As a commercial seaside area, Seef witnessed the development of multiple hotels and resorts to meet its visitors’ needs.
-The district’s most famous hospitality attraction is the Ritz Carliton Bahrain, which has its own private lagoon and island.
+The district’s most famous hospitality attraction is the Ritz Carlton Bahrain, which has its own private lagoon and island.